Brooklyn

 -

-Learn how to use binoculars and spot the fascinating birds that live in Marine Park's salt marsh as we walk through a restored coastal meadow with an expert from NYC Bird Alliance.
+New Yorkers live with water and so do our feathered neighbors!
+Learn how to use binoculars and spot the fascinating birds of the Marine Park salt marsh as we walk through a restored coastal meadow with an expert from NYC Bird Alliance.
 In honor of City of Water Day, this walk will focus on the waterbirds found in our local marsh, including egrets, herons, skimmers, and more.
 Families are welcome.

 Organization: Marine Park Alliance